Success stories: parent carers making a difference

 Time to play – New inclusive park opens in Bedford | MFON (myfamilyourneeds.co.uk)

 The knock-on effects of the pandemic for children and young people with SEND can still be seen in the growing number of pupils who experience Emotionally Based School avoidance (EBSA) and missing school because of their mental health and anxiety.
-South Gloucestershire Parent Carer Forum (SGPC) were hearing more about EBSA and its impact from parent carers in the area and fed this back to their local council.
+South Glos Parent Carers were hearing more about EBSA and its impact from parent carers in the area and fed this back to their local council.
+The forum was invited to work with health, education and social care professionals in the area to find a way to empower schools to confidently support affected children.

 Read more in SGPC’s report Your voices heard: The EBSA toolkit

-* EBSA – Also known as EBSNA ( Emotionally based School Non Attendance.)
+* EBSA – Also known as EBSNA ( Emotionally based School Non Attendance)

 Bedford Borough Parent Carer Forum, the former forum in Luton, and SNAP PCF develop an online Diagnosis Support Pack.